ShawnMurdzek-NOAA/metplus_OSSE_scripts/README.md

 #### Option 1

+1. Create a landmask using `utils/create_gen_vx_landmask_from_NR.sh`.
-1. Copy `run_metplus.sh`, `metplus_orion.env`, `smurdzek_orion.conf`, and the desired MET tool configuration file (e.g., `PB2NC.conf`) to your run directory.
+2. Copy `run_metplus.sh`, `metplus_orion.env`, `smurdzek_orion.conf`, and the desired MET tool configuration file (e.g., `PB2NC.conf`) to your run directory.
-2. Edit `smurdzek_orion.conf` to have the proper input and output directories.
+3. Edit `smurdzek_orion.conf` to have the proper input and output directories.
-3. Edit `run_metplus.sh` to include the proper MET tool configuration file.
+4. Edit `run_metplus.sh` to include the proper MET tool configuration file.
-4. Edit the MET tool configuration file.
+5. Edit the MET tool configuration file.
-5. Run using `sbatch run_metplus.sh`.
+6. Run using `sbatch run_metplus.sh`.
 Note that this script handles setting up the environment.
-6. For GridStat verification, the `utils/link_GridStat_output.sh` script needs to be run before plotting to put the MET output files in the expected directory structure.
+7. For GridStat verification, the `utils/link_GridStat_output.sh` script needs to be run before plotting to put the MET output files in the expected directory structure.
-7. Create plots using `plotting/plot_driver.py`, which uses a YAML input file (see `test/cases/plots/*/plot_param.yml` for examples).
+8. Create plots using `plotting/plot_driver.py`, which uses a YAML input file (see `test/cases/plots/*/plot_param.yml` for examples).
 Note that precipitation verification cannot be plotted for hour 0, so it is recommended that a separate YAML input file be used for precip verification.

 #### Option 2 (preferred option)

+1. Create a landmask using `utils/create_gen_vx_landmask_from_NR.sh`.
-1. Copy `make_submit_metplus_jobs.sh` to your run directory.
+2. Copy `make_submit_metplus_jobs.sh` to your run directory.
-2. Edit `make_submit_metplus_jobs.sh`.
+3. Edit `make_submit_metplus_jobs.sh`.
 Only the section above the horizontal line should need editing.
-3. Run using `bash make_submit_metplus_jobs.sh`.
+4. Run using `bash make_submit_metplus_jobs.sh`.
 This will create the configuration files for METplus and submit the slurm jobs.
-4. For GridStat verification, the `utils/link_GridStat_output.sh` script needs to be run before plotting to put the MET output files in the expected directory structure.
+5. For GridStat verification, the `utils/link_GridStat_output.sh` script needs to be run before plotting to put the MET output files in the expected directory structure.
-5. Create plots using `plotting/plot_driver.py`, which uses a YAML input file (see `test/cases/plots/*/plot_param.yml` for examples).
+6. Create plots using `plotting/plot_driver.py`, which uses a YAML input file (see `test/cases/plots/*/plot_param.yml` for examples).
 Note that precipitation verification cannot be plotted for hour 0, so it is recommended that a separate YAML input file be used for precip verification.

 NOTE: To run PointStat, obs must first be converted from prepBUFR to netCDF using PB2NC.